Akash-landge/assignment-1/devops-assignment/README.md

 Flask serves the scraped output (static content).

-Make sure the target URL is publicly accessible.
+Ensure the target URL is publicly accessible.